curtisyungen/book-drive/README.md

 # Congo
 **by Curtis Yungen**

 Congo is a website I created to sell my extensive collection of self-help books.
-It is still a work in progress as of June 16, 2019.
+It is still a work in progress as of June 20, 2019.
+Estimated completion date is June 26, 2019.

 This project is deployed at https://congo-cjy.herokuapp.com.